Back to news

 • What medications do you take to manage your condition?

-• Besides medication, how do you manage your condition?
+• Besides medication, how do you manage your condition (therapy, lifestyle changes, support groups)?

-If you’ve suffered from more severe or enduring disorders, including bipolar or schizophrenia, social workers may also need confirmation from your doctor about the stability of your condition.
+If you've experienced more severe or enduring disorders, including bipolar disorder or schizophrenia, social workers may also need confirmation from your doctor about the stability of your condition.
 In these cases, your confidentiality is of the utmost importance, and all communication will be handled sensitively.

 All potential foster carers must undergo an adult health check as a standard part of their application process.
 A doctor or nurse will lead the assessment, which checks if you're physically fit enough to meet the needs of children in your care.